splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

 .. _enable_profiling_java:

-Enable AlwaysOn Profiling
+Activate AlwaysOn Profiling
 --------------------------------------

-To enable AlwaysOn Profiling, use the following system property argument.
+To activate AlwaysOn Profiling, use the following system property argument.
 You can also use the ``SPLUNK_PROFILER_ENABLED`` environment variable.
 For more information, see :ref:`profiling-intro`.

-To enable memory profiling, set the ``splunk.profiler.memory.enabled`` system property or the ``SPLUNK_PROFILER_MEMORY_ENABLED`` environment variable to ``true`` after enabling AlwaysOn Profiling.
+To activate memory profiling, set the ``splunk.profiler.memory.activated`` system property or the ``SPLUNK_PROFILER_MEMORY_ENABLED`` environment variable to ``true`` after enabling AlwaysOn Profiling.

-The following example shows how to enable the profiler using the system property:
+The following example shows how to activate the profiler using the system property:

 .. code-block:: bash
    :emphasize-lines: 2,3,4,5

    java -javaagent:./splunk-otel-javaagent.jar \
-   -Dsplunk.profiler.enabled=true \
+   -Dsplunk.profiler.activated=true \
-   -Dsplunk.profiler.memory.enabled=true \
+   -Dsplunk.profiler.memory.activated=true \
    -Dotel.exporter.otlp.endpoint=http(s)://collector:4317 \
    -Dsplunk.metrics.endpoint=http(s)://collector:9943
    -jar <your_application>.jar